gantry/docs/pages/01.gantry5/01.basics/10.terminology/docs.md

 There are three ways you can create a new Outline.
 Simply navigate to the **Outlines** administrative panel and once there either select the blue **Plus (+)** button, click the blank outline box with a gray **Plus (+)** sign in it (at the end of the list of outlines,) or select the **Duplicate** button under an outline you would like to base your new outline on.

-This will create a new outline.
+This will create the new outline.

 ### Particle